This is a barbecued poussin recipe you can make all year round.

 By the time I got home, it had already gone 7.00pm.
 My youngest daughter was in her PJs and the thought of waiting an hour and a half for the tandoor to heat up was no longer appealing.

 Luckily we also have a much easier gas BBQ so I heated it up and made a few changes to my dinner recipe.

 I had already been marinating a few small poussins since Sunday so all the work had been done.

 I took the poussin out of the marinade and sprinkled each with some garlic powder, smoked red chilli and a little salt and pepper.
 The poussin smelled amazing even before they were cooked.

 I skewered them to make turning easier and then placed them on the BBQ covered over indirect heat.
 I did turn them about six times while they cooked but other than that all I had to do was relax.

 This barbecued poussin recipe could also be cooked in the oven.
-The smoky spices gave the birds the flavour of great BBQ without the need to fire up the coals.

 - 4 poussin